outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- these are probably useful sub-intents/substances for treating cancer (assuming no liver/kidney damage which would contraindicate the harsher substances like temozolomide, disulfiram, baicelein, celastrol, quercetin, and ashwagandha)
 	- for an example of a treatment strategy, combining the following sub-intents is probably useful across different cancers:
+	    - vitamin d
+	    	- taking this throughout the day is useful for preventing some cancer activity, which needs continuous suppression to be fully treated, otherwise it'll keep coming back when your morning vitamin d supplement wears off
+	    	- eating mushrooms will help with multiple other intents (see below with shiitake/maitake/other medicinal mushrooms), but also will help bc they have vitamin d
 		- energy metabolism in cancer
 			- Adenosine Triphosphate (ATP), methionine (MET), Methylthioadenosine (MTA), and S-adenosylmethionine (SAMe), methylthioadenosine phosphorylase (MTAP)
 				- these have a complex relationship in cancer, where these substances can help or inhibit cancer in various states